Provar

 Step-by-step instructions

-Step 1: In the lower left-hand section of Provar, click the Test Settings tab.
+Step 1: In the lower left-hand section of Automation, click the Test Settings tab.
 Several sub-tabs will appear such as Connections, Mobile Apps, Browser Providers, etc. Open the Connections sub-tab and click the plus sign to create a new connection.

 Step 2: Enter a Connection Name.